Rucadi/wsld/README.md

 ## Obtaining access to the installed image

-The  usual "wsl" command can log into any installed distribution, so if we installed a debian image as "debian_d", we just need to do the following command:
+The  usual "wsl" command can log into any installed distribution,<br>
+so if we installed a debian image as "debian_d", we just need to do the following command:

 ``
 wsl -d debian_d